thkukuk/wireguard-container/README.md

 The `-v /srv/wireguard:/etc/wireguard:Z` is to store the configuration permanently on disk, `/srv/wireguard` can be any existing local directory where the wireguard configuration files should be stored.

+The provided environment variables are used to create the `wg0.conf` for the server at the first start and the peers with the `addpeer` command.
+If the config file for the server or peer already exists, changing the environment variables will have no effect.

 #### Add peers on the server